 “As we approach the holidays and increased travel, we want to ensure our roadways are safe from the harmful effects of litter,” said TDOT Commissioner Clay Bright.
 “Whether intentional or unintentional, litter on our public roads impacts safety, the environment and the economy, while also detracting from the state’s natural beauty.
 We are grateful for our many partners across the state that are coming together in November to help us in our mission to prevent and reduce litter.”

-In partnership with Keep Tennessee Beautiful (KTnB) and Adopt-A-Highway groups, residents are invited to join the public events being held across the state.
-“We are rallying our local Keep America Beautiful affiliates to participate in the first ever No Trash November campaign to help reach the goal to remove 20,000 pounds of litter from our roads,” said Missy Marshall, executive director, Keep Tennessee Beautiful.
+“We are rallying our local Keep America Beautiful affiliates to participate in the first-ever No Trash November campaign to help reach the goal to remove 20,000 pounds of litter from our roads,” said Missy Marshall, executive director, Keep Tennessee Beautiful.
 “All year long, KTnB affiliates work hard to improve and beautify their communities and we know that when we come together, we can make an even bigger impact.”

 Existing Adopt-A-Highway groups are also invited to participate in No Trash November by conducting one of their four litter cleanups on their designated two miles of roadway during the month.
 Individuals, groups and organizations that are interested in the free program may visit the Adopt-A-Highway map to view available routes in their community.
 To find a local cleanup and to register your group, visit nobodytrashestennessee.com.
 Campaign tools and resources including a cleanup location map and a trash tracker measuring pounds collected are also available online.